Atlanta 1972 Indy car-by-car histories

 New to AJ Foyt, and entered for the 1972 Indy 500 as the J.H.
 Greer #82 car, but did not arrive.
 The car was fitted with a Foyt-Ford V8 engine, and was entered at Indy a year later for Jim McElreath to drive, but he did not complete a qualifying attempt.
 It was brought out again in 1974, still as the #82 entry, and was driven by George Snider at Ontario Motor Speedway in March, at Phoenix two weeks later, and also at the Indy 500, where Snider qualified 13th but retired early.
 Photographs show that it was also raced by Sammy Sessions at Michigan, wearing #83.
 For 1975, the Atlanta was sold to Carroll Cheek (Bowling Green, Ohio), fitted with a Chevrolet engine, and entered in a couple of USAC races at Phoenix for Formula B racer "Butch" Harris (Houston, TX) to drive, Harris having driven Cheek's Supermodified racer.
-The car did not start a race, and it is unclear whether it even got as far as practice.
+Harris ran the car in practice at Phoenix in November 1975, but could not qualify.
 In early 1977, it was sold to George R. Boyd (St Joseph, IL) and the Chevy engine was replaced by a Foyt-Ford acquired from Tom Frantz.
 Frantz was given the chance to qualify it at the 1977 Indy 500, but he spun during practice and Jerry Karl, Bob Harkey, and Mel Kenyon were all given a try in the car.
 It went well during the month but Kenyon was unable to rediscover that speed during his qualifying run.
 The car was retained by Boyd in his garage for over 40 years until his death in January 2018.
 Six months later it was sold to restorer John Mueller.

-Driven by: Jim McElreath, George Snider, Sammy Sessions, Bob Harkey, Jerry Karl, Mel Kenyon and Tom Frantz.
+Driven by: Jim McElreath, George Snider, Sammy Sessions, "Butch" Harris, Bob Harkey, Jerry Karl, Mel Kenyon and Tom Frantz.
 First race: Ontario Motor Speedway (R2), 3 Mar 1974.
 Total of 6 recorded races.

 The 1974 Ras-Cars